 People aren’t buying your product or service — they’re buying the transformation.

-If your photos don’t show the after, the result, or the benefit
+If your photos don’t show the after, the result, or the benefit, your audience stays in hesitation mode.

 Transformation shots could include: